rancher/docs/content/k3s/latest/en/running/_index.md

 Upgrades
 --------

-To upgrade k3s from an older version you can re-run the installation script using the same flags, eg:
+To upgrade k3s from an older version you can re-run the installation script using the same flags, for example:

 ```sh
 curl -sfL https://get.k3s.io | sh -